\\?\ is what you want, despite ugliness17 Mar 2017

 - Suppress detection of special device names, including CON, PRN, AUX, NUL, COM1, COM2, COM3, COM4, COM5, COM6, COM7, COM8, COM9, LPT1, LPT2, LPT3, LPT4, LPT5, LPT6, LPT7, LPT8, and LPT9.

-Depending on your application, the first of these may be useful and even important.
-The others are almost certainly not what you want.
+Depending on your application, relative path evaluation may be useful and even important.
+The default behavior of the others is almost certainly not what you want.
 Let's consider some cases.

 Case 1: You're writing cross platform software